 If a wire or bracket becomes noticeably loose, consult the orthodontist’s office.
 Typically, a quick visit can be scheduled to fasten the loose wire or bracket back into place.
 Sometimes a protruding or aggravating wire can even be carefully flattened out with the back of a spoon or blunt instrument at home.

 If a wire or bracket breaks, there is no need to panic.
 The broken pieces or sharp edges can simply be covered with wax or wet cotton, and then call the orthodontist as soon as possible.
 Do not try to bend or break off any loose or partially broken wires or brackets.
 This could make the situation worse and necessitate additional orthodontic work.
-Save any broken off pieces, and bring them the orthodontist during the appointment.
+Save any broken-off pieces, and bring them to the orthodontist during the appointment.

 General Discomfort or Soreness

-Before getting braces on or tightened, it is a good idea to apply lip balm, because afterwards the lips are generally very dry, due to keeping the mouth open for such a long amount of time (about an hour and a half or longer in some cases).
+Before getting braces on or tightened, it is a good idea to apply lip balm, because afterward the lips are generally very dry, due to keeping the mouth open for such a long amount of time (about an hour and a half or longer in some cases).
 This can ease some of the general discomfort associated with routine orthodontic visits.

 Directly after getting braces on or tightened the teeth and jaw may become sore as well.
 Teeth may be sensitive to biting and pressures for about three to five days.
-Rinsing the mouth with warm salt-water mouthwash can help alleviate this pain.
+Rinsing the mouth with a warm salt-water mouthwash can help alleviate this pain.
 Dissolve a teaspoon of salt in 8 ounces of warm water and rinse the mouth aggressively.
 If the soreness persists or becomes terrible, give the child aspirin or whatever he or she normally takes for a headache or similar pain.

 The cheeks, lips, and tongue must adjust to braces, so it is normal for the mouth to be aggravated throughout the first few weeks as it toughens.
 Kids can lessen this irritation by applying wax to the braces.